Maryland Estate Planning Definitions

 Power of Attorney

-A power of attorney is a document that is created to allow another person or a third party to step into an individual’s shoes to make financial and legal decisions.
+This document is created to allow another person or a third party to step into an individual’s shoes to make financial and legal decisions.
 Maryland enacted the Maryland Limited and General Power of Attorney Act in 2010 that provides for a statutory power of attorney form.
 If the form is properly executed then banking institutions and financial institutions that reject that form may be liable for any of the expenses or costs associated with the rejection of the form.
 Generally, powers of attorney can be broad in scope or restricted in scope and in some situations may address situations such as disclaiming and/or gifting of assets while an individual is alive but unavailable.

 Guardianships in Maryland are relative to either guardianship of minor children or guardianship of an incapacitated self.
 Often, if an individual does not have a power of attorney for financial and legal purposes or one to address medical decisions, it may become necessary for a guardian or guardians to be appointed on behalf of the individual so that decisions can be made.
 Maryland takes a bifurcated approach and allows for guardianship of the person which is someone who can make health care decisions, living decisions, and guardian of the property, which is an individual that can make legal and financial decisions.
 An individual can serve as both guardian of the property and the person or one or the other depending on the needs of the incapacitated adult.